BlogSmall Business20 Beyond Easy Polymer Clay Crafts That Sell Like Hotcakes

 Kitchen utensil handle covers represent one of those sleeper hits that’ll completely shock you with their earning potential, and I can tell you from experience that home cooks will pay premium prices for functional art that makes their daily cooking routine more comfortable.

 You’re targeting people who spend serious time in their kitchens, and they’re willing to invest in quality.
-I’ve never seen anything sell faster than ergonomic polymer clay grips for wooden spoons, spatulas, and tongs.

 The beauty lies in creating custom fits, adding textured grips, and offering matching sets that transform ordinary tools into premium kitchen accessories.